thunderbird/webext-support/modules/vfs-toolkit/README.md

 Through its provider API, third-party extensions can implement storage providers that integrate with `vfs-toolkit` through a standardized communication mechanism.

-In practice, this allows WebExtensions using `vfs-toolkit` to access files stored outside the local `OPFS`, for example on cloud storage services such as Dropbox, Google Drive, or WebDAV-based systems.
+In practice, this allows WebExtensions using `vfs-toolkit` to access files stored outside the local `OPFS` - today already on [WebDAV](https://addons.thunderbird.net/addon/vfs-provider-webdav/) servers, in [Microsoft OneDrive](https://addons.thunderbird.net/addon/vfs-provider-onedrive/), or in the user's [local home folder](https://addons.thunderbird.net/addon/vfs-home-folder-access/) - and tomorrow on any other service someone writes a provider for, be it Google Drive, Dropbox, Seafile or an in-house storage system.

+Since the user decides which providers to install, an add-on gains support for each new storage backend without any code changes.